jessicaobi/Globetrotter-Project/README.md

 - [x] **Guide Page (Choose One)**
   - [x] A separate page that is either a Food Guide, Accommodations Guide, or Upcoming Local Events guide.
-  My accomodations page was targeted towards tourists coming into the country for the first time.
-Although it doesn't follow this outline exactly, it does still dollow the typical description of accomodating travelers.
+  My accommodations page was targeted towards tourists coming into the country for the first time.
+Although it doesn't follow this outline exactly, it does still follow the typical description of accommodating travelers.
 Devarsh Thacker, my advisor and one of my instructors, mentioned that it would still ssatisfy the guide requirements so I went ahead and checked off the below items.
 Thank you for your understanding!
   - [x] At least three entries thematic to your choice that provide a:
     - [x] Title
     - [x] Address